 Who is Tally NOT For?

-If you have the cash on hand to pay off your credit cards or you qualify for a zero percent introductory rate with another card, Tally would not be your best option.
+If you have the cash on hand to pay off your credit cards or you qualify for a zero percent introductory rate with another card, Tally may not be your best option.
 However, keep in mind introductory rates can often go away if you ever miss a payment.
 If you think this is even a possibility, then Tally would take care of that worry and still pay down your credit cards faster and save you on interest.

 What I Personally Love About Tally